 - Pump capacity matched to your actual water volume (homes in Greenville, Meadville, and Sharon each deal with different conditions)

-- Pit size and depth appropriate for your drainage system and water flow
+- Pit size and depth appropriate for your drainage system and water flow (typically 18 to 24 inches diameter, 18 to 30 inches deep for residential basements)

-- Check valve to prevent backflow that makes the pump cycle unnecessarily
+- Check valve to prevent backflow that makes the pump cycle unnecessarily (use a quiet-style check valve to reduce hammering noise)

 - Battery backup system so your basement stays dry when the power goes out during a storm (exactly when you need protection most)